nakujaproject/Nakuja_Recovery_Tests/Recovery_tests/outputs/Range_Test2/Range_Test_2_Report.md

 ---
 ## Conclusion
-Amplifier was likely not powered, as seen from RSSI values (should be -20 to -70 at close range).
+Base station Amplifier was likely not powered, as seen from RSSI values (should be -20 to -70 at close range).
 Team should have detected this before departing.
 A multimeter test should be part of pre-test procedure.

 ---